 The celebration of Easter in Spain starts with Holy Week.
 Holy Week in Spain is called Semana Santa.
 Holy Week is the week that precedes Easter and the last week of Lent.

-Holy Week and Easter in Spain are celebrated throughout the country: from Andalusia and Murcia in the south of Spain across Castile and Leon to Galicia, Asturias, and the Basque Country in the north of Spain.
+Easter festivals in Spain are held from the regions of Andalusia and Murcia in southern Spain across Castile and Leon to the regions of Galicia, Asturias, and the Basque Country in northern Spain.

-Holy Week celebrations in Spain are the uppermost graceful and dignified events full of majesty.
-But while the celebrations in Andalucia tend to be more glamorous, the celebrations in Castile and Leon are more solemn.
+Holy Week celebrations in Spain are some of the most graceful and dignified events in Spain.
+While the celebrations in Andalucia tend to be more glamorous, the celebrations in Castile and Leon are more solemn.

 Holy Week in Seville